 Dr. George Henry Alexander Clowes, his wife Edith Whitehill Clowes and their two sons, Allen W. Clowes and Dr. George H.A.
 Clowes, Jr., incorporated The Clowes Fund in Indianapolis, Indiana, in 1952.
 The foundation was established with a broad mandate to support education and the literary, fine and performing arts.
 Social services soon became a focus for support.

 During their lifetimes, Dr. and Mrs. Clowes amassed an extensive art collection, primarily of paintings by European Old Masters, which hung in their Indianapolis home, Westerley.
 After the death of Dr. Clowes, the collection became property of the foundation.
-In 1971, the Fund moved the collection to the Clowes Pavilion, a newly built wing of the Indianapolis Museum of Art (IMA) at Newfields, on indefinite loan.
+In 1971, the Fund moved the collection to the Clowes Pavilion, a newly built wing of the Indianapolis Museum of Art (IMA), on indefinite loan.
 In 1999, the Fund board voted to donate the entire collection to the museum over a period of years.

 A rare combination of scientist and entrepreneur, the senior Dr. Clowes was director of research at Eli Lilly and Company.
 When Dr. Frederick G. Banting of the University of Toronto and his associate Charles E. Best discovered insulin in 1921, Dr. Clowes mobilized Lilly resources to mass produce and market a treatment that was to save the lives of millions of diabetics.
 This breakthrough for medicine, manufacturing and humanity led to the emergence of Lilly as a pharmaceutical giant.
 This growth, in turn, contributed to an accumulation of wealth that gave rise to the Fund, the art collection and other philanthropic endeavors.
 Mrs. Clowes was actively involved in a variety of educational, cultural and social service interests in the community; she was a co-founder of the Orchard School and Planned Parenthood.
 Their story is told in The Doc and the Duchess, The Life and Legacy of George H.A.
 Clowes, written by Dr. Alexander Whitehill Clowes.
 The book is available through the publisher, Indiana University Press, and Amazon; proceeds benefit the Fund’s grantmaking program.